 Mumbai is the center of India's booming "Bollywood" film industry.
 Over 100 films are produced each year there.
 It's possible to take a Bollywood tour to the heart of the action in Film City.
-If you'd rather be in a Bollywood extra in a movie than simply see the set of one, that's possible too.
-Here's how.
+If you'd rather be a Bollywood extra in a movie than simply see the set of one, that's possible too.
+Here's how

 Film City was built by the Maharashtra state government in 1978 to help the Bollywood film industry and provide facilities for it to flourish.